-- Look at the light bulb in the room you're in. - Now look at an object in the room that the light bulb illuminates. - Now imagine a straight line between the light bulb and that object.
+- Look at the light bulb in the room you're in. - Now look at an object that the light bulb illuminates. - Now imagine a straight line between the light bulb and that object.

 Just like in the first picture, you don't see any light along that line.
-If you did, the entire room would just be glowing white from all the different lines that the light bulb emits.
-In fact, that's what happens on a foggy day:
+If you did, the entire room would be glowing white from all the different lines that the light bulb emits.
+In fact, it can happen on a foggy day when it's also sunny.
+Or on a foggy evening with the high beam of a car.